 William P. Conoly: Oh, you mean like a chocolate candy?

 Darth Chef: No, I mean my balls.

-During an episode of The Backyardigans, "Le Master of Disguise", once Austin gets in the train, Uniqua tells him to show her his "ticket".
+- During the episode, "Le Master of Disguise", once Austin gets in the train, Uniqua tells him to show her his "ticket".
 Once he hears this, he gets an embarrassed look on his face.

-The infamous "I had sex with all these fish" bit from Family Guy.
+- The infamous "I had sex with all these fish" bit .